oosmoxiecode/xgui.js/README.md

 RangeSlider,
 Joystick.**

-**Updates**
+**History**

-2013-02-15 - Made it touch friendly, so multitouch should hopefully work(Tested on Nexus 4/7).
+r1 - Made it touch friendly, so multitouch should hopefully work(Tested on Nexus 4/7).
 Added Joystick, like an analog stick.
 Fixed various bugs and stuff.

+r0 - Initial version.